DiRoots-Limited/DiRoots.ProSheets.Releases/docs/Pages/DocRegister/Preview-tab.md

 nav_order: 4
 ---

-# Preview Tab
+# Preview/Edit Tab
 {: .no_toc }

-The Preview tab is where y
+The Preview tab is where you'll be able to preview the document before exporting.
-The Selection tab is where you'll select the sheets and views to be exported and the file naming rules.
-ProSheets has options to sort, filter, and search to ease the selection.
-Plus, it has an advanced naming rule builder that allows you to customize the filenames.

 ## Table of contents
 {: .no_toc .text-delta }